BuildIt-lang/buildsl_cgo22_artifacts/README.md

 These files show the code generated for two different schedules for the Breadth First Search application.
 These code snippets are in the supplementary section of our original paper.

 ### (Optional) Section 2: Write a simple DSL with BuilDSL
 The purpose of our paper is to show that it is easy to write DSLs with staging and BuilDSL.
 To demonstrate that we will write a simple DSL for matrix multiplication that generates GPU code.
+We will use static variable to implement an analysis and specialization for automatically moving buffers between HOST and DEVICE.

 We have provided the skeleton code for this section in `mm-dsl-skeleton.cpp`.
 You can start by copying this into a new file with the following command in the top level directory of this repository -